I find it difficult to be myself

-When I ask my significant other, “How should I act in this situation?” he always tells me to be myself.
-It’s a sweet thing for him to say.
-He likes who I am, he wants me to be me.
-But it’s a difficult task.
-I have not heard stories of people with as much difficulty acting as themselves, so this is vulnerable territory for me.
-However, I wanted to share my story in the hopes that others don’t feel so alien in their own situations.
+When I ask my significant other, “How should I act in this situation?” he always tells me to be myself (Like whaaaat.
+What even is that?).
+It’s a sweet thing for him to say :D. He likes who I am, he wants me to be me.
+But why is it so difficult?
+I have not heard of other people with as much difficulty acting as themselves.
+So even thought I feel really vulnerable sharing this, I want others to know that they are not alone.

 Why I find it difficult to just “be myself”: